Egon Schiele, New Works on Display

-“We are delighted to be able to show these works by Egon Schiele.
+“It is delightful to be able to see these works by Egon Schiele.
 His work is only rarely seen in the UK, so this is a real coup for Leicester.
 The artist created over three thousand drawings during his brief career.
 Even though these works are small in scale, they show Schiele’s unusual style and radiate a powerful energy.”

 Simon Lake, independent museum curator and historian, 2018.